historyforge/historyforge-old/README.md

 This is a fork of MapWarper.
 * Updates styles to Bootstrap 3
-* Remove ability for public to upload maps
+* Removes ability for public to upload maps, layers, comments, and other social stuff.
 * Renames "mosaics" to map layers
 * Uses cancan for authorization (WIP)
 * Uses simple_form (WIP)